Recently I grew some Broccoli Sprouts. These are incredibly beneficial due to a compound called sulforaphane.

 They ended up weighing 34 grams, so another consideration is how much do you plan to eat, because it’s the same amount of effort however many portions you make.
 That will determine how big a jar you buy and how much seed you use each time.

 Back to the process: put your seeds in the jar, fill it with water, and leave it in a warm, dry place for 12 hours.
-Make sure everything is clean because you’re basically creating ideal conditions for something to grow, so wash your hands and don’t contaminate your sprouts.
+Make sure everything is clean because you’re basically creating ideal conditions for something to grow.
+Be sure to wash your hands and don’t contaminate your sprouts.
 For the same reason the cupboard should be quite clean too.

 After 12 hours you drain all the water out, so your sprouts should be moist but not sitting in a pool of water.
 If you have a sprouting jar you then turn it upside down in a bowl to allow extra water to run off, and put it back in the cupboard.
 Then it’s nice and simple, every 12 hours you take them out, add water, then drain them a minute later.
 So you’re exposing them to water but you don’t want them sitting in water.